treydock/puppet-dynamic_hosts/README.md

 The Hash that is passed to create_resources to define `dynamic_hosts::entry` resources (defaults to an empty Hash).

-The `dynamic_hosts_entries` top-scope variable can be used to define this parameter.
+The `dynamic_hosts_entries` top-scope variable can be used in place of this parameter.
 The parameter's value takes presedence over the top-scope variable.

 ### Defined type: `dynamic_hosts::entry`

 Defines a /etc/hosts entry based on the `ip_networks` Hash.
 If the system has an IP within the value of the `network` Hash element, then the `ip` value is assigned to the host entry.

-The following example creates a /etc/hosts entry for 'example.local' with the 'ip' value from the first hash with a matching 'network' value.
+The following example creates a /etc/hosts entry for *example.local* with the `ip` value from the first hash with a matching `network` value.

     dynamic_hosts::entry { 'example.local':
       ip_networks => [